sgoodfriend/rl-algo-impls/rl_algo_impls/lux/docs/lux_s2_neurips_writeup.md

 | Pickup Resource    | ice        | ore         | water       | metal        | power         |

-I heavily used invalid action masking to both eliminate no-op actions (e.g. actions on non-own unit or factory positions, moves or transfers off map or on opponent factory, or invalid actions because insufficient power or resources) and ill-advised actions:
+I heavily used invalid action masking to both eliminate no-op actions (e.g. actions on non-own unit or factory positions, moves or transfers off map or onto opponent factory, or invalid actions because insufficient power or resources) and ill-advised actions:

 - Don't water lichen if it would result in water being less than the number of game steps remaining.
 - Don't transfer resources off factory tiles.